Fabunmi of Okemesi

-Fabunmi of Okemesi (1849 - 1903) born Prince Fábùnmi Ìṣọ̀lá, also known as Orara l'ada, was a Yoruba warlord, chief and ultimately king.
+Fabunmi of Okemesi (c.
+1849 - 1903) born Prince Fábùnmi Ìṣọ̀lá, also known as Orara l'ada, was a Yoruba warlord, chief and ultimately king.
 He was known to have singlehandedly triggered the longest civil war in Nigeria - the Kiriji War.

 Early life

 Prince Fabunmi Isola was born in 1849 in Okemesi (formerly Imesi-igbodo). to Prince Adesoye, a younger brother of Fatimehin Aponlese, the 9th Owa Ooye of Okemesi.
 His mother was a princess from the town of Ogotun-Ekiti.
 He was about ten years when Ijesa conquered Okemesi and went on exile at Ila with his father,.
 His father died in Ila, leaving Fabunmi as the oldest member of his family with huge amount of wealth and slaves.
 His mother was a Princess from Ogotun.
 It was while in Ila that he learnt tailoring.
 He was a very good friend of Prince Adeyale of Ila who later became the military leader of Ila army.
 When he then travelled to Ibadan to become a war boy under, Akintola, the second son of Balogun Ibikunle.
 He partook in Iperu and Mamu military expeditions.
 He soon escaped Ibadan overnight as there were plans to put him to death and sacrifice him to a local deity.
 When he came back to Okemesi from Ibadan, he practiced tailoring and embroidery while raising his militia army with the slaves he inherited from his father; some relative and youths who were eager to join his army.
 He is described as being a tall, light skin man whom was impulsive and quick spoken.